jodansweenman/CarND-Behavioral-Cloning/writeup_report.md

 ![alt text][image1]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct on over steering in a given direction.
-Thes image show what a recovery looks like starting from the left side :
+This image shows what a recovery looks like starting from the left side :

 ![alt text][image2]